aiven/aiven-docs/docs/platform/howto/vpc-peering-upcloud.md

 :::warning
-A peering connection between an Aiven VPC and VMs created before the peering setup won\'t work unless you refresh the DHCP lease for a relevant network interface.
+A peering connection between an Aiven VPC and VMs created before the peering setup won't work unless you refresh the DHCP lease for a relevant network interface.
 :::